antiwinter/wowa/README.md

 ```
 wowa search dbm                                 # search for dbm automatically
-wowa search wowinterface:dbm                    # search for dbm only from wowinterface
+wowa search mmoui:dbm                           # search for dbm only from wowinterface
 ```

 ### Installing an addon